Lightning re-sign F Patrick Maroon, D Luke Schenn

 This is Maroon’s first multiyear deal since the Anaheim Ducks signed him for three seasons back in 2015.
 He'll count $900,000 against the salary cap through 2021-22.

-Schenn, 30, entered the Lightning's postseason lineup after an injury to Ryan McDonagh and skated in 11 games on the way to winning the Cup for the first time in his 12-year career.
-Bringing Schenn back softens the blow of Tampa Bay losing defensemen Kevin Shattenkirk and Zach Bogosian in free agency.
+Schenn, 30, entered the Lightning's post-season lineup after an injury to Ryan McDonagh and skated in 11 games on the way to winning the Cup for the first time in his 12-year career.
+Bringing Schenn back softens the blow of Tampa Bay losing defencemen Kevin Shattenkirk and Zach Bogosian in free agency.

+“To go back to the same team where you just won a Stanley Cup, super honoured and proud to be a part of that,” Schenn said.
+“To be in the fold and going back next year, truly grateful.
+And Patty Maroon was obviously a huge part of winning, too.
+They got so much speed and skill and I think we both just tried to add a little bit of a different element.”

 The Lightning still need to clear cap space to re-sign restricted free agents Anthony Cirelli, Mikhail Sergachev and Erik Cernak.
 They put forward Tyler Johnson on waivers earlier in October, but he and his $5 million cap hit cleared, keeping him with Tampa Bay for now.